Powell River Regals: The 1990s

 The BC Amateur Hockey Association adopted a four-team tournament format for the 1989–90 season to determine the Coy Cup champion.
 After downing Quesnel during the round-robin portion of the tournament, the Regals lost to the Kangaroos in overtime of the semi-final game.

 1990-91 marked the first occasion in which the Regals played for the AAA Savage Cup provincial title.
 Not having a league to play in was the main reason for the step up.
 The team breezed through the round-robin, received a bye to the final, and were able to rest and watch the host Whitehorse Canadians fall to Abbotsford in the semi-final.
 However, the Regals got into early penalty trouble in the championship game, fell behind, and were never able to recover.

 Regals joined the Royal City Hockey league in 1991-92 and would again play for the Coy Cup.
 With just 16 players on the score sheet, the team won 4-3 in the semi-finals over Sicamous and set up a final match with the host Penticton Silver Bullets.
 Despite a strong goaltending performance by Tyler Findlater, two timely second-period goals by Verne Kinley and a third period marker by Russ Simmons, Penticton won after an empty-net goal late in the third.

 The 23-year drought ended in 1992–93.
 The acquisition of high-scoring defenseman Jim Smith boosted the team's offense.
 After taking both the league and playoff titles in the RCHL, the Regals hosted the Coy Cup tournament and received the bye to the final after round-robin wins over Sicamous and Fort St. John, and a tie with the New Westminster Beavers.
 The Beavers made their way to the final as well and faced the Regals for the ninth time that season.
 The game ended the same way as the first seven matches, a Regals victory.

-The team once again moved up to the AAA level in 1993-94 and dominated the RCHL losing just two games all year and was considered the favorite to win the four-team Savage Cup tournament held in Prince George.
+The team once again moved up to the AAA level in 1993-94 and dominated the RCHL losing just two games all year and was perdicted to win the four-team Savage Cup tournament held in Prince George.
 They were the first team ousted after losses to the host club and similar outcomes against Quesnel and the eventual champions from Penticton.
 Important additions that year were Scott Mastrodonato and Trevor Forsythe who combined with Vanderkemp and Smith to form a solid core on defence for many years.